UCF/Athena-Framework/README.md

    `cd Athena-Framework/`

    `npm install`
-3. Create a copy of `gulp-config.template.json`, modify settings as needed for your local development environment, and save as `gulp-config.json`.
+3. Create a copy of `gulp-config.template.json`, modify settings as needed for your local development environment ([available options are listed below](#gulp-config-options)), and save as `gulp-config.json`.
-4. Run an initial full build of the framework, which will fetch and place freshly-installed components, then build new copies of the framework's CSS and JS:

-   `gulp default`
-5. Navigate to the `_docs/` directory, install dependencies for the framework docs, and build a local copy of the docs:
+5. Navigate to the `_docs/` directory and install dependencies for the framework docs:

    `cd _docs/`

    `bundle install`

-   `gulp docs-local`
-5. Navigate to the `_examples/` directory, install dependencies, and build a local copy of the examples site:
+5. Navigate to the `_examples/` directory and install dependencies for the examples site:

    `cd _examples/`

    `bundle install`
+6. Navigate back to the **root directory** of the project, and run an initial full build of the framework, documentation, and examples:

-   `gulp examples`
+   `gulp setup`

 That's it!
 Once you've finished all those steps, the root directory of the repo should look like this: